Some European cities where you'll need to pay tourist tax will take you by surprise

 and live on Freeview channel 276

-UK holidaymakers have been issued a travel warning as popular cities across Europe increase tourist taxes.
-Tourism taxes range anywhere between less than €1 to almost €15 and can be charged per person per night.
+Holidaymakers are being warned of additional costs they may incur on their getaways due to increasing tourist taxes.
+UK globetrotters have been issued the travel warning as popular cities across Europe hike charges issued to visitors.

-Holidaymakers are being urged to be aware that they may incur additional costs to their holiday due to tourist taxes.
-They are being urged to be aware of this so they are not left out of pocket.
+Tourism taxes range from less than €1 to almost €15 and can be imposed per person per night.
+People hoping to keep the cost of their trip low could be caught out if not aware of the additional fees.

 Venice